Yogita-Adari/Yogita-Adari/README.md

 - 👀 I’m interested in Data and Machine Learning
-- 🌱 I’m currently learning LLM fine-tuning
+- 🌱 my big take on Agentic AI is it a fancy way of RPA.
 - 💞️ I’m looking to collaborate on Data Analysis and ML
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yogitaadari/) or via email at [yskadari@gmail.com](mailto:yskadari@gmail.com)
 - 😄 Pronouns: she/her